 Same as Geometry, with topics being explored to a greater depth.

-Prerequisite: Algebra I
+Prerequisite: Algebra I Available as a year-long course or as a block.

 Music

 Brass Ensemble

 Students will learn to perform on all types of brass instruments with the focus on performance of concert brass music of all styles.
 Prior to taking this course, a student should have some background in at least one major brass instrument.
 The group will perform in public concerts and ensemble festivals.